dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 In C, the `char` data type represents a single 8-bit byte.
 We wil explore the relationship between bytes and text characters in a future note.

+A four-bit grouping is called a *nibble*...

+...because it's half of a byte!
+No, seriously.
+I didn't make that up.
+It really is called a nibble.

 **Kilo, Mega, Giga, Tera and the Rest of the Gang**

 If you walk a kilometer you've walked 1000 meters.
 The prefix *kilo-*, in normal scientific usage, indicates 1000 of a basic unit